A Step-by-Step Guide

 If you have lost a loved one, we offer you our sincere condolences.
 Unfortunately, at this emotionally exhausting and vulnerable time, you are also faced with making a number of important and time sensitive decisions.
 We are dedicated to identifying and meeting your needs, not according to perceived obligations or outside pressures, but in keeping with your sincere desires and available resources.
 With time, we want you to look back on this experience with real peace and satisfaction.
 To this end, we’ve outlined the following steps for making final arrangements.
 Our goal is to ease this process by providing exceptional value and by empowering you to make the best decisions according to your wishes and resources, and those of your departed loved one.

-1. You, as next of kin, must choose a funeral establishment
+1. Next of kin chooses a funeral establishment

-If the deceased was under medical supervision (in hospital, hospice, or under home care), you will release the body to us, and we will transport the body to the funeral home.
-If the deceased was not under medical supervision (an unexpected death), the Medical Examiner or Coroner may hold the body until the cause of death is determined.
-An autopsy may be ordered.
-When the investigation is complete, the body will be released to us.
+If the deceased was under medical supervision, the hospital, or hospice will release the body to us when you are ready.
+We will transport the body to the funeral home.
+If the death was unexpected, call 911.
+The Medical Examiner or Coroner will investigate the death, and when the investigation is complete, the body will be released to us.

 - Will the body be cremated or buried?